upper waypoint

 What Lies Beneath?

 The myth of the underground — a silent world hidden under our feet — is an endlessly alluring one.
 There are, after all, very real labyrinths under major world cities.
-Like the infamous catacombs of Paris, lined with the bones of the city’s dead, or the terrifying catacombs under Odessa, in Ukraine.
+Like the infamous catacombs of Paris, lined with the bones of the city’s dead, or the terrifying catacombs under Odesa in Ukraine.

 Sponsored

-“I think it’s just ingrained in human nature, you know?” says Hartman of the drive to venture below.
+“I think it’s just ingrained in human nature, you know?”
+Hartman says of the drive to venture below.
 “You wonder what’s down there.”

-Hartman lives in in Tacoma, Washington, now, but grew up in Southern California.
+Hartman lives in Tacoma, Washington, but grew up in Southern California.
 It was roaming around on his bike as a kid with friends, Goonies-style, that he discovered the dark urban waterways in his hometown.

-Somewhere under San Francisco (Sierra Hartman)
+Somewhere under San Francisco.
+(Sierra Hartman)

 Arriving in San Francisco later in life, he began exploring the city’s streets at night with his camera.
 One of those nights, a chance encounter with a manhole left open led him beneath the San Francisco for the first time — and sparked an adult passion for urban exploration.